grannycart/bibliography/Long Entries.md

 % Page 224: in certain species the queen feeds exclusively on the blood of her growing larvae, by slitting their skin and drinking the pooling liquid.
 Page 246: ants are so sensitive to their pheromones that one milligram of the trail pheromone substance (about what is in a colony) would be enough to lead a trail of ants three times around the world.
 Page 250: the dance of the honeybee explained.
 It's pretty straightforward actually, the bee dances in a direction that indicates a direction to fly for food, and then for a distance to show how far to fly.
 This is 'ritualization' where flying movements were evolutionarily adapted to a secondary communication signal.
+Page 256: some ants have a stridulation/scraping organ that allows them to produce a 'chirp,' characterized as the shortest unitary rhythm element distinguishable by the human ear.
+Page 257: generally ants can't hear sounds transmitted through the air, rather the stridulations are heard through the ground or nest material.
+The chirps are often used by ants who are trapped by a cave-in or some other thing, to summon help to dig them out.